Freddy Galvis: Major leagues

-There was considerable debate as to whether Galvis should open the 2013 season working on his hitting in AAA, or on the bench of the major league Phillies.
+There was considerable debate as to whether Galvis should open the 2013 season working on his hitting in Triple-A, or on the bench of the major league Phillies.
 Manager Charlie Manuel preferred the latter, commenting that even in 300 major league at bats splitting time between second base, shortstop, and third base, Galvis could make a greater contribution than in a season in the minor leagues.
-Ultimately, he did make the opening day roster, but struggled through the first third of the season, and was optioned to AAA on June 27.
+Ultimately, he did make the opening day roster, but struggled through the first third of the season, and was optioned to Triple-A on June 27.
 Correspondingly, the Phillies acquired veteran infielder John McDonald.
-He performed better in AAA, including a 40-game streak during which he did not commit any errors, and a leadoff home run on the Fourth of July.
+He performed better in Triple-A, including a 40-game streak during which he did not commit any errors, and a leadoff home run on the Fourth of July.
 He returned to the major league Phillies as a September callup, and on September 7, 2013, he compiled four hits including a game-winning home run against the Atlanta Braves.
 Overall, 19 at second base, 14 at third base, 10 in left field, and six at shortstop comprised his 49 total major league starts.
-At the major league level, he hit .234 with six home runs and 19 RBIs, and in AAA, he hit .245 with three home runs and 25 RBIs.
+At the major league level, he hit .234 with six home runs and 19 RBI, and in Triple-A, he hit .245 with three home runs and 25 RBI.

 Galvis opened the 2014 season with a health scare.
 During spring training, Galvis contracted a methicillin-resistant Staphylococcus aureus infection (more commonly known as MRSA), ostensibly from the Phillies' clubhouse at Bright House Field in Clearwater, Florida.
 "The team's most versatile and best defensive player", Galvis returned to the major league club on April 11.
-After he struggled early in the season, the Phillies optioned him to AAA on May 9 in favor of Reid Brignac.
+After he struggled early in the season, the Phillies optioned him to Triple-A on May 9 in favor of Reid Brignac.
 Two days later, he broke his clavicle, and spent two months on the disabled list.
-After a rehabilitation assignment, he performed well at AAA, and earned a call-up to the major leagues, replacing Brignac, whom the Phillies designated for assignment.
+After a rehabilitation assignment, he performed well at Triple-A, and earned a call-up to the major leagues, replacing Brignac, whom the Phillies designated for assignment.
 Overall, Galvis posted his worst offensive season thus far; he hit .176 at the major league level with four home runs and 12 RBIs.
 After the season, Michael Baumann of Crashburn Alley wrote, "After two years of medical and developmental setbacks, Galvis is still only entering his age-25 season, so it's possible the bat develops from bad to below-average and Galvis turns into something.
 I wouldn’t count on it, but it's still within the realm of possibility."